laithml/stringParser_OS.ex1/Readme.txt

 ==Description==
-The program start in infinite loop that stopped when the user enter "exit" to the input, The program get a string input from the user and count how many words and letters in the words after that save the input string in a text file I named "history.txt", and if the user entered "history",the program print all the strings that the user have entered it.
+The program start in infinite loop that stopped when the user enter "exit" to the input, The program get a string input from the user and count how many words and letters in the words after that save the input string in a text file I named "file.txt", and if the user entered "history",the program print all the strings that the user have entered it.

 functions:
-history: its void function with no input args, that open the txt file "history.txt" and print the file to the console.
+history: its void function with no input args, that open the txt file "file.txt" and print the file to the console.

 count: the parameters that require it is  string, pointer of int and another pointer of int, and return a string, the function edit the value of the two ints that were given to it,it takes ints by reference.